-Created by former 2K China employees Justin Ma and Matthew Davis, FTL: Faster Than Light is a space simulation at its core.
+Created by former 2K China employees Justin Ma and Matthew Davis, FTL is a space simulation at its core.
 What sets FTL apart from others in the genre is its abstracted playstyle; the game plays more like a strategy game or RPG than a flight simulator.
 The game was designed to recreate the experience of crew management in sci-fi shows like Star Trek and Firefly.

-FTL follows the journey of a ship on a mission to determine the fate of the Galactic Federation.
+FTL follows the journey of a ship on a mission to determine the fate of the noble Galactic Federation, which has all but been destroyed by savage Rebel terrorists.
 Players guide this ship through seven sectors, navigating from jump beacon to jump beacon to reach the exit at the end of the sector.
 Each sector could be made up of roughly 10 to 20 beacons.
-While balancing their resources (scrap, missiles and drone parts) players must clear the sector or risk being caught by the rebel fleet.
+While balancing their resources (scrap, missiles and drone parts) players must clear the sector or risk being caught by the Rebel fleet.
 This is not a game over, but instead a series of very difficult enemy encounters.
 On top of this, each jump beacon brings about a new encounter, be it a random enemy encounter, neutral mercenaries and traders, or even friendly Federation allies willing to lend a helping hand.
-Some of these encounters are puzzles, requiring the player to have certain races aboard their ship, choose a certain dialogue option, or use a specific weapon during a battle.
+Some of these encounters are puzzles, requiring the player to have certain races or equipment aboard their ship, choose a certain dialogue option, or use a specific weapon during a battle.
 In sector eight, players reach the Federation holdout, where they must defeat the attacking Rebel Flagship to win the game.
 This is a protracted, rule of three boss fight.

 FTL is a roguelike with permadeath, and a poor decision or ill luck could mean the end of the ship and that particular run.
 There is no hard-save system, although players can suspend their current run and return to it later.